nicole-m-martin/react-sandbox-1/README.md

 ## Props:

 **Props** are properties that you can pass into a component from the outside.
-Wherever you want to place the prop, go to that file and use curly braces { } to add an expression, and the way you access props in **class based components** is with {this.props.title}
+Wherever you want to place the prop, go to that file and use curly braces { } to add an expression, and the way you access props in **class based components** is with {this.props.}
 ```javascript
 App.js
 class App extends Component {